JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 For example, if `index` is nearer to `nextIndex` than to `truncatedIndex`, `b` should be larger than `a` so that the returned value is closer to `waveTable[nextIndex]`.

 Since the samples lie at integer indices, the distance between successive samples is 1 (conceptually also between the last index in the wave table and the first).
-So we can simply use distances of `index` from neighboring indices as weights, because these distances sum to 1.
+So we can simply use distances of `index` to neighboring indices as weights, because these distances sum to 1.

 At the end, we return the neighboring samples in the wave table multiplied by their corresponding weights.